What the study found

-What the researchers tested: The researchers analysed long-term monitoring data from more than 8,400 populations of 145 butterfly species across 869 sites in 12 European countries from 1976 to 2021.
-They modelled population trends against temperature, precipitation, aridity, built-up surface, urban versus rural context, and species traits including trophic specialisation, body size, reproductive rate, and thermal adaptation.
+The researchers analysed long-term monitoring data from more than 8,400 butterfly populations of 145 species across 869 sites in 12 European countries from 1976 to 2021.
+They modelled population trends in relation to climate variables, including temperature, precipitation, and aridity, as well as urbanisation, urban versus rural context, and species traits such as trophic specialisation, body size, reproductive rate, and thermal adaptation.

 Key points

-- Climate warming and aridification were linked to butterfly declines in both urban and rural areas.
+- Climate warming and aridification were consistently linked to butterfly population declines.

-- Urbanisation alone did not predict population trends, but it changed how strongly species responded to warming.
+- Urbanisation alone did not predict population trends.

-- Butterflies with colder thermal niches and lower reproductive rates were most vulnerable to warming.
+- Cold-niche species and species with lower reproductive rates were most vulnerable to warming.

 - Under aridification, trophic specialists declined more in urban areas, while generalists declined more in rural sites.